Krishnanand2517/order-summary-component/README.md

 ### What I learned

 I got a nice and quick practice of basic HTML and CSS.
+I struggled in some parts but after some 'Googling', I could create the specified design.
 After the challenge, I have become more comfortable using HTML and CSS.

 ## Author